Azure/azure-sdk-for-net/sdk/monitor/Azure.ResourceManager.Monitor/src/autorest.md

   - rename-model:
       from: AutoscaleSettingResource
       to: AutoscaleSetting
+  - from: swagger-document
+    where: $.definitions.DataCollectionEndpointResource.properties.properties
+    transform:  >
+        $ = {
+          "description": "Resource properties.",
+          "allOf": [
+            {
+              "$ref": "#/definitions/DataCollectionEndpoint"
+            }
+          ],
+          "x-ms-client-flatten": false
+        }
-  - rename-model:
+#   - rename-model:
-      from: DataCollectionEndpoint
+#       from: DataCollectionEndpoint
-      to: DataCollectionEndpointProperties
+#       to: DataCollectionEndpointProperties
+  - from: swagger-document
+    where: $.definitions.DataCollectionEndpoint
+    transform: $["x-ms-client-name"] = "DataCollectionEndpointProperties"
   - rename-model:
       from: DataCollectionEndpointResource
       to: DataCollectionEndpoint